-Canine Companions for Independence
+Homepage

-24 hours a day, 7 days a week, Canine Companions for Independence assistance dogs are there for their human partners with disabilities.
-Expertly trained to perform over 40 commands these dogs help children, veterans and adults with disabilities open doors, pick up dropped items and much more.
+Help make a difference in the lives of countless future graduate teams by supporting the Canine Companions capital campaign for the new North Central campus in New Albany, Ohio.

 Thanks to donors like you, each life-changing dog is provided free of charge to recipients.
-Make a Match.
-Give Independence — and Give a Dog a Job.

 Charlie and DevonA veteran service dog team

-It takes a distinct form of courage to take on a job called “Explosive Ordinance Disposal Technician.”
+It takes a distinct form of courage to take on a job called “Explosive Ordnance Disposal Technician.”
 Especially while serving in the Marine Corps in Afghanistan.
 Charlie Linville, of Boise, is that kind of brave.
-Read more...
+Click here to read the full story.

 Charlie and DevonA veteran service dog team

-It takes a distinct form of courage to take on a job called “Explosive Ordinance Disposal Technician.”
+It takes a distinct form of courage to take on a job called “Explosive Ordnance Disposal Technician.”
 Especially while serving in the Marine Corps in Afghanistan.
 Charlie Linville, of Boise, is that kind of brave.
-Read more...
+Click here to read the full story.

 Our Map